Cf: GAAA, GAE

 In case a decision is made not to grant an accommodation because of an undue hardship, written documentation of the reasons therefore shall be sent to the individual and a copy maintained in the employee’s personnel file.

-Any employee who is denied a request for accommodation may file a grievance as provided in policy GAE, Complaints and Grievances.
+Any employee who is denied a request for accommodation may file a grievance as provided in policy GAE, Non-Title IX Grievance Procedures for Employees, Students and Parents/Guardians.

 Ref: 29 USC 791 (Employment of Individuals with Disabilities)